 How do we operate?

 Throughout a given year, our officers will work in a variety of different functions.
 We use the Auxiliary cruisers to patrol key sectors on certain evenings to enhance public safety coverage and increase experience.
 Traffic control is provided for both accident and fire scenes, and search and rescue support is provided as needed.
 Community patrols are maintained during severe inclement weather conditions to close dangerous roadways, give assistance to the public and support emergency scenes.
-Key non-emergency services include traffic and crowd control for public events such as the cancer bike rides, Memorial Day parade, the 4th of July parade and weekend festivities, the Covered Bridge 5K road race and other similar town events.
+Key non-emergency services include traffic and crowd control for public events such as charity bike rides, road marathons, Memorial Day parade, the 4th of July parade and weekend festivities, and other similar town events.
 We also provide Halloween night community patrols to help ensure child safety.